abess-team/skscope/docs/source/feature/Variants.rst

 Preselected Non-sparse Parameters
 --------------------------------

-:ref:`skscope <scope_package>` allows users to specify some parameter which must has a non-zero value.
+:ref:`skscope <skscope_package>` allows users to specify some parameter which must has a non-zero value.
 This widely occurs scenario in modelling.
 For example,

 - in linear model with intercept, people often assume the intercept is a non-sparse parameter